FelixTheC/strongtyping/docs/match_class_typing.md

     attr_a: int
     attr_b: str

-# wrong types are raising a TypeMisMatch error
+# wrong types are raising a TypeMismatch error
 assert Dummy("10", 10)
 ```